Degree: Master of Science (M.Sc.)

 Program structure

-The credit points (CP) total is 120.
-They are distributed over the different courses as follows:
+The total number of credit points (CP) is 120, which are distributed among the subject areas as follows:

 • Supplementary Modules 8 CP

-Students can choose from six profiles with each a combination of two of the following topic areas:
+In the Profiles subject, students can choose from six profiles, each consisting of a combination of two of the following subject areas:

 Graduates of the English-language M.Sc. program "Remote Sensing and Geoinformatics" are qualified for scientific work (e.g. at universities and international research institutions), they can take up qualified employment related to the study program.
 Furthermore, they can contribute to the solution of civil society questions and continuously develop their own personality.